localz/spotz-sdk-android/README.md

         Spotz.getInstance().stopScanningBeacons(context);

   To conserve battery, always stop scanning when not needed.
+The SDK will continue to scan for beacons while your app is in the background.

   **Important!** Devices that don't support Bluetooth Low Energy will throw unchecked exception <code>DeviceNotSupportedException</code> when calling any of the scan methods.
 Ensure that the device is supported by using: